PrismarineJS/mineflayer/docs/api.md

 ##### world "blockUpdate" (oldBlock, newBlock)

 Fires when a block updates.
 Both `oldBlock` and `newBlock` provided for comparison.
-All listeners receive null for `oldBlock` and `newBlock` when the world is unloaded.
 `oldBlock` may be `null` with normal block updates.

 ##### world "blockUpdate:(x, y, z)" (oldBlock, newBlock)

 Fires for a specific point.
 Both `oldBlock` and `newBlock` provided for comparison.
-All listeners receive null for `oldBlock` and `newBlock` when the world is unloaded.
+All listeners receive null for `oldBlock` and `newBlock` and get automatically removed when the world is unloaded.
 `oldBlock` may be `null` with normal block updates.